taylowar/dotfiles/README.md

 ## Font

-* The prefered fontface to use is `Iosevka SS02 Term`
+* The preferred fontface to use is `Iosevka SS02 Term`
 ```console
 $ ./install-font.sh
 ```